openharmony/docs/en/application-dev/security/accesstoken-guidelines.md

    After [requestPermissionsFromUser()](../reference/apis/js-apis-abilityAccessCtrl.md#requestpermissionsfromuser9) is called, the application waits for the user authorization result.
 If the user has granted the permission, the application can access the Calendar.
 If the user has not granted the permission, a message will be displayed indicating that user authorization is required, and the user is directed to **Settings** to set the permission.

    The ArkTS syntax does not support direct use of **globalThis**.
-A singleton map is required to pass **globalThis**.
+A singleton map is required to enable the use of **globalThis**.
 You need to perform the following operations:

    a.
 Import the created singleton object **GlobalThis** to **EntryAbility.ets**.
       ```typescript